Brothers at War

 Insight

 On December 7, 1949, the Chinese Civil War concluded with the People’s Republic of China (PRC) securing control over mainland China, leading to the Republic of China (ROC) relocating its government to Taiwan.
 However, the absence of an armistice or peace treaty has left the conflict unresolved for 75 years.
 While China claims Taiwan as part of its territory, the CCP has never exercised control over Taiwan.
 On the other hand, Taiwan maintains its separate identity and governance, and though it operates like an independent nation, it has not formally declared independence.
-The ongoing tension between the two continues to this day.
+The ongoing tension between the two countries continues to this day.

 Brand Concept